mdev896/vscode-winform-designer/README.md

 # Winforms Designer Extension

-This project add option to open cs form file ($file$.Designer.cs) in winforms editor.
+This project adds option to open cs form file (file.Designer.cs) in winforms editor.
 Editor used is opensourced, you can find it here: https://github.com/hry2566/SWD4CS

 ## Installation